 SUPERHOG’s proprietary AI engine and machine learning sits on top of our data infrastructure and dynamically enriches it with new information in real-time through our continuity checks.
 We call this continual authentication.

-If an accident does happen, (which unfortunately they do), we provide up to £1,000,000 of protection for all validated bookings against property damage caused by a Guest and Guest injury during a stay, as well as a virtual damage deposit.
+If an accident does happen, (which unfortunately they do), we provide up to $5,000,000 of protection for all validated bookings against property damage caused by a guest.

 Want to know more?
 Book a demo with our expert sales team to see how SUPERHOG can provide the ultimate guest screening solution.